 By statute, both IFA and EDA have a higher priority for appropriations than any other portion of the Foundation School Program.
-The Foundation School Program, of which state support for school district bond indebtedness is a part, contains additional revenue sources not included in the definition of unrestricted general revenue that are available to fund the state's obligations for IFA, EDA, and ASAHE - Facilities.
-These sources include lottery proceeds, the Property Tax Relief Fund, and school district recapture payments.
+The Foundation School Program, of which state support for school district bond indebtedness is a part, contains additional revenue sources not included in the definition of unrestricted general revenue (UGR) that are available to fund the state's obligations for IFA, EDA, and ASAHE - Facilities.
+These sources include lottery proceeds, the Property Tax Relief Fund, the Tax Reduction and Excellence in Education Fund, and school district recapture payments.

-Figure C1 shows the projected annual appropriated payments to be made for TRBs, IFA, EDA, and ASAHE - Facilities assuming no further statutory changes are made to IFA and EDA guarantee levels or eligibility.
-The estimates below assume no additional IFA awards in fiscal year 2020 and beyond.
+Figure C1 shows the projected annual appropriated payments to be made for TRBs, IFA, EDA, and ASAHE - Facilities, assuming no further statutory changes are made to IFA and EDA guarantee levels or eligibility.
+The estimates below assume no additional IFA awards in fiscal year 2021 and beyond.